michaelrsweet/michaelrsweet.github.com/hp-printer-app/hp-printer-app.md

     sudo snap connect hp-printer-app:raw-usb
     sudo snap connect hp-printer-app:avahi-control avahi:avahi-control
     sudo snap start hp-printer-app.hp-printer-app-server

+ArchLinux and other Linux distributions also provide native packages for `hp-printer-app` that you can use.

 A package file is included with all source releases on Github for use on macOS 11 and higher for both Intel and Apple Silicon.